Mutantinc/MP2---The-Dioxin-Menace/README.md

     in 1999, France) but was never released because it was definitely not ready... really not !
     Then we waited one whole year to present it in another cool french d�mo-compo.
+    Then we waited one whole year to  *fix*  it.

   - Don't even expect us to explain you the scenarii.
 This is the result of a meeting of several demo freaks in a pub in London